coldshrine/study-notes/books/designing-data-intensive-applications.md

 When a participant votes "yes", it promises that it will definitely be able to commit later; and once the coordiantor decides, that decision is irrevocable.
 Those promises ensure the atomicity of 2PC.

 If one of the participants or the network fails during 2PC (prepare requests fail or time out), the coordinator aborts the transaction.
 If any of the commit or abort request fail, the coordinator retries them indefinitely.

+If the coordinator fails before sending the prepare requests, a participant can safely abort the transaction.

+The only way 2PC can complete is by waiting for the coordinator to revover in case of failure.
+This is why the coordinator must write its commit or abort decision to a transaction log on disk before sending commit or abort requests to participants.